 You might have noticed something different.
-Yes, Iragination is sporting a new site design.
+Yes, IRAGINATION is sporting a new site design.
 I rolled it out a few days ago.
-But maybe more intriguing was the fact that I kept complete silence about it during these days.
+But maybe more intriguing was the fact that I kept completely silent about it during these days.
 Sorry about that, that’s just how busy I am sometimes.
-Anyway finally I can sit down and write about this recent change.
+Anyway, at last, I can sit down and write about this recent change.

-There’s plenty of literacy about Responsive Design out there, so I can’t add much on the subject that you couldn’t find on a Google search.
+There are a lot of guides about Responsive Design out there, so I can’t add much on the subject that you couldn’t find on a Google search.
 But I can tell you why I did it and how was my experience converting my site.

-Also any solution I could think of had to deal with the three main types of pages that existed in my site.
-Worpress pages, Coppermine pages and my static web pages.
-Worpress and Coppermine have complete separated code bases and template systems.
-My ideal solution would be to have a single template in place, but any endeavor to get a solution like that quickly hitted a wall of bricks that required code duplication or some horrible work around that I didn’t feel like solving, especially when I was working in other more exciting projects.
-These systems just didn’t seem to get along in the way I wanted, and there were no quick solutions on their respective project sites or forums.
+Also, any solution I could think of had to deal with the three main types of pages that existed on my site.
+WordPress pages, Coppermine pages, and my static web pages.
+Worpress and Coppermine have completely separated code bases and template systems.
+My ideal solution would be to have a single template in place, but any endeavor to get a solution like that quickly hit a wall of bricks that required code duplication or some horrible workaround that I didn’t feel like solving, especially when I was working in other more exciting projects.
+These applications just didn’t seem to get along in the way I wanted, and there were no quick solutions on their respective project sites or forums.

 While the tutorials were nice and they’ll always tell you how awesome their techniques were, I knew that I was not going to find a solution for my particular problems with Worpress and Coppermine, this was something I had to solve myself.
 So I took an easier to hardest approach.